 Of course, that's not possible inside.
 Yet, dogs will still try.
-They may try to dig in the carpet and furniture to create a safe hiding spot for their beloved toy.
+They may try to dig in the carpet and furniture to create a safe hiding spot for their beloved toy or treat.
 Dogs often get very creative with this protective behavior.

 Check between your couch cushions!
 You might find some long-lost toys.
 You may also find some hidden items underneath their bed or entangled in a blanket!

 Like stress and anxiety, feelings of boredom force dogs to turn to some strange behaviors.
 Canines need constant mental stimulation to stay entertained.

 When you're away for the day, dogs have no choice but to find a way to stay occupied.
 This usually leads to a lot of destruction!